Refusal to reassess appeal — the platform drafts your Tribunal pack | EHCP Clarity

 Grounds for appeal

-The Tribunal will consider whether the LA was right to refuse the reassessment.
+The Tribunal will consider whether the local authority was right to refuse the reassessment.
 Common grounds include:

 • Your child's needs have changed materially since the last assessment